JasonPunyon/jasonpunyon.github.com/source/_posts/2015-07-17-trip-report-icml-2015.markdown

 Jon Kleinberg's "Social Phenomena in Global Networks" talked about how we're recording social activity more granularly than ever and insights that can be gleaned from looking at a person's network neighborhood in a social graph and the interactions the person has with their network over time.
 He discussed the different features to extract from the graph in order to solve the problem of identifying a person's romantic partner.

-####Leon Bottou - 2 High-Stakes Challenges in Machine Learning
+####Two High-Stakes Challenges in Machine Learning

 Both of those were super interesting but they were eclipsed by Leon Bottou's talk on [two high-stakes challenges in machine learning](http://icml.cc/2015/invited/LeonBottouICML2015.pdf).
 The first challenge is that machine learning components are fundamentally different from the things we're used to in software engineering.
 ML components aren't rigid like sorting routines, they're squishy.
 The guarantees they provide are weak.
 If the training set data distribution is different from the data distribution in situ for any reason, all your guarantees go out the window.
 Your component just ambles around drunkenly in an alien world grasping for vestiges of the only reality it knows.

 "AHA!" you think.
 "I ain't no fool.
 We won't fall victim to the data distribution drift problem with statically trained models because we won't use 'em!
 We'll learn *online*!"
 I, for one, greatly admire the bold leadership it takes to suggest that we actually fight fire with fire.
 Some would say "Maybe we've got enough learning," but you say "Maybe we haven't got enough learning enough!"
 I like you.

 The problem with learning online is that you've created an even shakier foundation for your engineering division, because feedback loops are *everywhere*.
 If your organization has more than one online learning ML algorithm in a particular pipeline you've got a system where one piece can learn from another piece that is learning from the first piece.
-These feedback loops can manifest themselves at 2 online algorithms in the pipeline, imagine what happens when you're trying to learn online in many places across a large engineering organization.
+These feedback loops can manifest themselves at two online algorithms in the pipeline, imagine what happens when you're trying to learn online in many places across a large engineering organization.

 The second challenge is that the experimental paradigm that has driven machine learning forward over the last few decades is reaching its limits.
 Machine learning has a single experimental paradigm: split up the data into a test set and training/validation sets, train on the training/validation sets, and test final performance on the test set.
 Machine learning is an outlier among experimental sciences in that it has a single paradigm.
 Other sciences have to work much harder to design their experiments and interpret their results.